-Andrew is an associate on the Investment Research team at FS Investments, where he leads research efforts on the energy sector and the U.S. commercial real estate market.
+Andrew is a Director on the Investment Research team at FS Investments, where he leads research efforts on the energy sector and the U.S. commercial real estate market.
 He also assists in the development of the firm’s long-term views on the economy and the impacts on the investing environment.
 Andrew holds a BBA in Finance and Economics from Villanova University and has prior experience with structuring and pricing interest rate derivatives.

 About the series